vinnik-dmitry07/LegacyKernelDriver/README.md

 	- Select *Driver Path: C:\Users\WDKRemoteUser\Desktop\Legacy.sys*
 	- Ignoring warnings click *Stop Service*, *Unregister Service*
 	- Click *Register Service*
-	- Click *Start Service* as result you will see this in WinDbg:
+	- Click *Start Service*, as a result, you will see this in WinDbg:
 	![Result 1](Result&#32;1.png)
-	- Click *Stop Service* as result you will see this in WinDbg:
+	- Click *Stop Service*, as a result, you will see this in WinDbg:
 	![Result 2](Result&#32;2.png)